ec-europa/europa-component-library/docs/05-systems.md

 * `ecl-builder.config.js` configurations about how CSS, JS and other assets are managed.
 * Each project lives and progresses independently from the other.

-#### Important notes

-* It is acceptable to have exact same HTML markup from per-family "duplicate" components
-* Same component from 2 families cannot be used together at the same time in a single page of an application.

-Example: EC-system logo and EU-system logo can have same HTML markup, but should never be used together in the same page.

 ### Maintenance notes

 The split of the project introduces several important rules which should be followed in order to keep ECL project repository maintainable for contributors, and also easy to integrate by consumers of ECL builds and resources.